SNAP Benefits in Ohio: How to Apply and Qualify

 You can find your specific payment date in our Ohio deposit schedule.

-See Ohio EBT deposit schedule for 2025
+See Ohio EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Check out our guide covering each method on how to check your EBT balance.
+Check out our guide covering each method on how to check EBT balance.

 Manage your SNAP Benefits and Get Cashback with Benny

-Benny is a free app that helps you track your EBT balance in real-time and get cash back on eligible purchases at stores like Target, Walmart, Kroger, and others.
+Benny is a free app that helps you track your EBT balance and get cashback on eligible purchases.
+You can earn rewards at stores like Target, Walmart, Kroger, and Costco.

 To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny and receive cashback on SNAP-eligible items.
+After you shop, scan your receipt with Benny to receive cashback on SNAP-eligible items.

 Download Benny to take control of your spending and get more out of your EBT benefits.